lopezdsr/sql-query/sqlref/sql_reference.template.md

 A case expression allows an expression to be selected based on the evaluation of one or more conditions.

-The syntax of a case expression is described by the syntax diagrams below.
+The syntax of a case expression is described by the following syntax diagrams.

 <h4 id="caseExpression">caseExpression</h4>